-In the same way that you found your high school time management style wouldn’t work for college, you probably also discovered that the strategy you used to manage time in college isn’t what you need for graduate school.
-Given that they are all very different situations of learning, it should come as no surprise that they consequently require varying methods of being handled.
-With that, allow the tips below to help guide you through the tricky task of time management in graduate school.
+In the same way that you found your high school time management style wouldn’t work for college, you probably also discovered that your college time management strategy isn’t what you need for graduate school.
+Given that they are different learning situations, it should come as no surprise that they consequently require varying methods of being handled.
+With that, allow the tips below to show you the best ways on how to manage your time as a graduate student.

 1. Plan Your Day

 Since most of you, dear graduate students are employed, full-time or part-time, it is really important to plan your schedule.
 Your classes are likely to take place at night, so be sure you can balance your work and education, so be sure to allot enough time for each.

 2. Master the Art of Speed Reading